Who they were: Victims of the deadliest California wildfire

 Gordon Dise, 66, of Chico, was found inside his home.
 His daughter, who fled the house with him, said he went back inside for something and never made it back out.

 Paula Dodge, 70, of Paradise, was found between two cars in the carport of her home.
 Her husband, Randall Dodge, was found deceased next to her.
-They were trying to flee the fire.
+They were trying to flee.

 Randall Dodge, 66, of Paradise, was found between two cars in the driveway of his home with his wife, Paula Dodge.

-Andrew Downer, 54, of Paradise, a wheelchair-bound amputee who was unable to drive, was found outside the front door of his home.
+Andrew Downer, 54, of Paradise, an amputee who used a wheelchair and was unable to drive, was found outside the front door of his home.

 Robert Duvall, 76, of Paradise, was found in the passenger seat of his truck a third of a mile (half a kilometer) from his home.
 A second vehicle registered to him was nearby with the remains of his girlfriend, Beverly Powers, inside.

-Paul Ernest, 72, of Paradise, and his wife tried to escape the fire by driving their ATV off road through a canyon.
+Paul Ernest, 72, of Paradise, and his wife tried to escape by driving their ATV off road through a canyon.
 When their escape route was blocked by a rock formation, they were overtaken by the fire.
 Both were severely burned and airlifted to UC Davis Medical Center Burn Unit in Sacramento.
-Ernest died at the hospital nearly 9 months after the fire.
+Ernest died at the hospital nearly 9 months later.

 Rose Farrell, 99, of Paradise, was found on the front porch of her home, her wheelchair nearby.